The Governing Body

 Safeguarding, SEN and More Able and Talented Link Governor

-Nicci has been on the Parkfield School governing body since the school opened.
-She is a qualified Early Years Educational Consultant who specialises in helping nurseries to achieve their goals in providing exceptional childcare inside a classroom and outside in nature.
-She is a member of the Children’s Nature Network who are striving to ensure that all children create and maintain a connection to nature and an awareness of sustainability and she is the Head of Education for a group of outstanding Montessori nurseries in Dorset.
-Nicci has 3 children, age 20, 17 and 10.
-Her youngest is in Year 6 at Parkfield.
-Previous employment includes PA to a Quantity Surveyor, Administration Officer for Bournemouth Montessori Centre, Montessori Practitioner, Task Co-ordinator for the Community Service Unit (within the Probation Service), Adult Training for Early Years, Family Liaison Practitioner and Manager of a Montessori Nursery.
+I have been on the Parkfield school governing body since the school opened.
+I am a qualified Early Years Educational Consultant who specialises in helping nurseries to achieve their goals in providing exceptional childcare inside a classroom and outside in nature.
+I am a member of the Children’s Nature Network who are striving to ensure that all children create and maintain a connection to nature and an awareness of sustainability and I am also the Head of Education for a group of outstanding Montessori nurseries in Dorset.
+I have 3 children, 20, 17 and 10 years old.
+My youngest is in Year 6 at Parkfield.
+My previous employment includes PA to a Quantity Surveyor, Administration Officer for Bournemouth Montessori Centre, Montessori Practitioner, Task Co-ordinator for the Community Service Unit (within the Probation Service), Adult Training for Early Years, Family Liaison Practitioner and Manager of a Montessori Nursery.

 Clerk to the Governors